A. Quincy Jones: Childhood and early career

 Jones was born in Kansas City, Missouri, in 1913.
 He was raised in the city of Gardena in Southern California, but finished high school in Seattle.
 Afterwards he enrolled in the University of Washington program in architecture, where he was particularly influenced by faculty member Lionel Pries, and graduated with Bachelor of Architecture (B.Arch.) in 1936.

 After marrying a fellow architecture student (Ruth Schneider), Jones returned to Los Angeles, working first in the offices of the modernist architects Douglas Honnold and George Vernon Russell from 1936 to 1937, and Burton A. Schutt from 1937 to 1939.

-From 1939 to 1940, he worked for the renowned architect, Paul R. Williams.
-Next he worked for Allied Engineers, Inc. of San Pedro from 1940 to 1942, where he met the architect Frederick Emmons, with whom he would later partner.
+He worked for Allied Engineers, Inc. of San Pedro from 1940 to 1942, where he met the architect Frederick Emmons, with whom he would later partner.
 Jones was responsible for the development and layout of Roosevelt Base in San Pedro and the Naval Reserve Air Base in Los Alamitos.

 In 1942, Jones received his California architect certification, divorced and received a commission as a lieutenant commander in the United States Navy.
 He was assigned to the aircraft carrier USS Lexington, which was serving in the Pacific theater.